hpresnall/yabrc/README.md

 # yabrc - yet another bit rot checker
 yabrc is a file integrity checker designed to protect personal file backups from bit rot.
 It is similar to programs like [integrit](https://github.com/integrit/integrit) but is written in Go and should be easier to run on Windows.

-yabrc is designed to be used for checking file integrity before and after backups of nearly complete file systems or large directory trees.
-It can easily be used to track changes of a single file system over time or the differences between two file systems.
-It also assumes that the file system structure is mostly the same across backup storage systems and backups are mostly simple bulk copies.
-So, yabrc does not support a sophisticated set of file matching rules.
+yabrc is designed to be used for checking file integrity before and after backups of complete file systems or large directory trees.
+It can easily be used to track changes to a single file system over time or the differences between two file systems.
+For backups, yabrc assumes that the file system structure is the same across backup storage systems and backups are mostly simple bulk copies.
+So, yabrc does not support a sophisticated set of file matching rules to compare different file systems.

 The yabrc program compiles to a single executable with no dependencies so it is portable and easy to deploy.
-Configuration is done via a single properties file for each backup and scan results are stored in a single index file.
+Configuration is done via a single properties file for each file system and scan results are stored in a single index file.
 Indexes are created by scanning the file system and hashing each file.
 Once created, the index can be compared to other indexes using the same executable.

 ## Build & Install
 yabrc uses `make` to configure and build.
-Go version 1.8 or higher is needed along with standard Unix tools like awk, bash and grep.
-[Go dep](https://golang.github.io/dep/) is used for managing dependencies.
+Go version 1.15 or higher is needed along with standard Unix tools like awk, bash and grep.
+Go modules are used for managing dependencies.

-1. Run `make setup` to install dep and gometalinter and download dependencies.
+1. Run `make setup` to install [golangci-lint](https://golangci-lint.run/) and download dependencies.
 2. Run `make` to lint, vet, test and build executables for Linux, MacOS and Windows.
 3. Copy the executable for your architecture to somewhere in your path (e.g. `cp out/yabrc-linux-amd64 $GOPATH/bin/yabrc`)